 This plant is common in the southern Wheatbelt region of south Western Australia from near Moora to near Hamersley River.
 The name for the genus comes from the Greek words 'eu' meaning "well" and 'kalypto' meaning 'to cover' as with a lid and an allusion to the united calyx-lobes and petals that is called an operculum that forms a lid or cap that is shed when the flowers open.
 The specific epithet means "whitish" in reference to the juvenile leaves.
 It has also been called Rustle Gum by florists.
 In Stan Kelly's two volume Eucalyptus his painting shows the beautiful mix of mature and juvenile foliage and in the text (written by G.M Chippendale and R.D.
 Johnston) it notes that "Juvenile leaves of most species of Eucalyptus are very distinctive, but none more so than E. albida."

 We thank Jo O'Connell at Australian Native Plant Nursery and Joe Walker at Obra Verde Growers for introducing us to this attractive plant.

-The information about Eucalyptus albida displayed on this page is based on research conducted in our nursery library and from online sources we consider reliable.
-We will also relate those observations made of this plant as it grows in our nursery gardens and in other gardens that we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments we receive from others and welcome hearing from anyone who has additional information, particularly when they share cultural information that would aid others in growing it.
+Information about Eucalyptus albida displayed on this page is based on our research about it conducted in our library and gathered from reliable online sources.
+We include observations made of this plant as it grows in our nursery gardens and in other gardens that we have visited, as well as how the crops have performed in containers in our own nursery field.
+We will also incorporate comments that we receive from others about this plant when we feel it adds information and particularly welcome hearing from anyone who has any additional cultural recommendations that would aid others in growing it.